 The scholarship, was awarded under the NNPC/Belemaoil Joint Venture (JV) as part of the company’s Corporate Social Responsibility (CSR).

-Speaking during the official handing over of the scholarship awards to beneficiaries at the Hotel Presidential, in Port Harcourt last weekend, the Founder/President of Belemaoil Producing Ltd., Mr Jack-Rich Tein Jr, stated that the scholarship is in recognition of the important role education plays in the lives of the young ones and the host communities.
+Speaking during the official handing over of the scholarship awards to beneficiaries at the Hotel Presidential, in Port Harcourt, the Founder/President of Belemaoil Producing Ltd., Mr Jack-Rich Tein Jr, stated that the scholarship is in recognition of the important role education plays in the lives of the young ones and the host communities.

 The President/Founder of Belemaoil Producing Ltd, who thanked all the partners, including, NAPIMS, NNPC, host communities, youths, the bank and as well as the state government and President Muhammadu Buhari, for their support, charged beneficiaries to see the scholarship as opportunity to develop themselves.
 He further called on the beneficiaries to use the scholarship and unlock their future potentials rather than use it for misplaced priorities.